jjmtazcuetajr/ygo-odb/README.md

 ## Introduction

 This Yu-Gi-Oh! web application is not meant to be a full-fledged deck builder, but something that is good enough to get the job done.
-It was made with the intent of readily building and editing decks in the comfort of your web browser, with no additional installation required or even creating an account in order to use it.
+After all, this is only a side project of mine done in my free time that will be added to my portfolio eventually.
+It was made with the intent of readily building and editing decks in the comfort of your web browser.
 There are no plans to support other importing and exporting methods.
 There is no intent to include other formats like Speed Duels, GOAT, etc.

 ### Features